chrislovecnm/chrislovecnm.com/resume.md

 self-hosted assets.
 Implemented capability to re-use security groups, iam profiles, in order to pass security review and PEM testing.
 Utilized helm charts to deploy Cassandra and Datastax enterprise.
-Designed and implemented Cassandra containers and stateful sets based on contributed Kuberentes Cassandra examples.
+Designed and implemented Cassandra containers and stateful sets based on contributed Kubernetes Cassandra examples.
 Implemented POC using weave to create a mesh pod network between two K8s clusters.
 Mentored developers in K8s design and custom application implementation.